LiamJCates/Programming-Notes/C/Structures.md

    int   book_id;
 } book;

+For example, given the declaration above

+struct Books book1;

+defines a variable book1 which is a structure of type struct point.

+Initialzing Structures
+A structure can be initialized by following its definition with a list of initializers, each a constant expression, for the members:

+struct Books book1 = {"Title", "Author", "Subject", 123};

+An automatic structure may also be initialized by assignment or by calling a function that returns a structure of the right type.

 Accessing Structure Members

 To access any member of a structure, we use the member access operator (.).
 The member access operator is coded as a period between the structure variable name and the structure member that we wish to access.

-You would use the keyword struct to define variables of structure type.
+structure-name.member

+Structure Operations
+The only legal operations on a structure are copying it or assigning to it as a unit, taking its address with &, and accessing its members.
+Copy and assignment include passing arguments to functions and returning values from functions as well.
+Structures may not be compared.
+A structure may be initialized by a list of constant member values; an automatic structure may also be initialized by an assignment.

+Structure Pointers

+struct [struct tag] *name;

+says that "name" is a pointer to a structure of type "struct tag".

+If pp points to a point structure, *pp is the structure, and (*pp). x and (*pp).y are the members

+The parentheses are necessary in (*pp).x because the precedence of the structure member operator . is higher than *.
+The expression *pp. x means * (pp . x) , which is illegal here because x is not a pointer.

+Pointers to structures are so frequently used that an alternative notation is provided as a shorthand called arrow notation

+If p is a pointer to a structure, use p->member-of-structure to reference a member

+So if p is a pointer with memebers x and y, we could write instead printf("origin is (%d,%d)\n", p->x, p->y);

+IF we have this declaration
+struct rect r, *rp = &r;
+these four expressions are equivalent

+r.pt1.x
+rp->pt1.x
+(r. pt 1).x
+(rp->pt1).x

+The structure operators . and ->, together with () for function calls and [] for subscripts, are at the top of the precedence hierarchy and thus bind very tightly

+For example, given the declaration struct {
+  int len;
+  char *str;
+} *p;

+then

+++p->len;

+increments len, not p, because the implied parenthesization is ++(p->len).
+Parentheses can be used to alter the binding: (++p)->len increments p before accessing len, and (p++) -> len increments p afterward.

+In the same way, *p->str fetches whatever str points to; *p->str++ increments str after accessing whatever it points to (just like *s++);
+(*p->str )++ increments whatever str points to; and *p++->str increments p after accessing whatever str points to.

 Structures as Function Arguments
+Functions manipulate through at least three possible approaches: pass components separately pass an entire structure pass a pointer to it.

 You can pass a structure as a function argument in the same way as you pass any other variable or pointer.
-Live Demo
+If a large structure is to be passed to a function, it is generally more efficient to pass a pointer than to copy the whole structure.

+Example
 #include <stdio.h>
 #include <string.h>